-If I would be writing a list of five best museums in the Netherlands, Kröller-Müller Museum would definitely have a place on it.
-Located in a beautiful Hoge Veluwe National Park in Otterlo and being home to the second largest collection of Van Gogh’s work in the world, it’s a museum that shouldn’t be missed.
-Here is a short guide for visiting the Kröller-Müller Museum, with the best ways of travelling there and some other useful tips.
+If I would have to write a list of five best museums in the Netherlands, Kröller-Müller Museum would definitely have a place on it.
+Located in a beautiful Hoge Veluwe National Park in Otterlo, and being home to the second-largest collection of Van Gogh’s work in the world, it’s a museum that shouldn’t be missed.
+Here is a short guide for visiting the Kröller-Müller Museum, with the best ways of getting there and some other useful tips.

 Kröller-Müller is a museum of modern and contemporary art with more than 20,000 art pieces in its collection.
 It’s a great place to see the development of modern art, from the first Impressionist painters to some significant contemporary artists.
 Some of the most famous paintings in its collection are works of Auguste Renoir, Claude Monet, George Seurat, Vincent van Gogh, Pablo Picasso, Piet Mondrian etc.

-The only problem with it is that it’s a bit dislocated.
+The only problem with that lovely place is that it’s a bit dislocated.
 And if you’re visiting Kröller-Müller Museum from Amsterdam or Rotterdam, you should make a day trip out of it.
 Here are some options of how to best get there:

-# – By public transport – I went to Kröller-Müller Museum from Amsterdam by using public transport.
+By public transport – I went to the Kröller-Müller Museum from Amsterdam by public transport.
 I’ve taken a train from Amsterdam to Ede.
 And have taken a bus to Otterlo from there then.
 Once in Otterlo, I’ve taken another bus to the Kröller-Müller Museum.
 It took me around two hours to get from Amsterdam to Kröller-Müller Museum with public transport.

-# – By a car – That’s definitely an easier option.
-It will be much quicker travelling to it in the car.
+By a car – That’s definitely an easier option.
 There is a large parking space in front of the museum where you can leave your car.

-*TIP: Rent a bicycle!
-Kröller-Müller Museum is located in beautiful nature, and you can explore it on a bicycle.
-Many bicycles could be rented at the entrance to the national park in which the museum is located.
+TIP: Rent a bicycle!
+Kröller-Müller Museum is located in beautiful nature, and you can explore it on a bike.
+Many bicycles could be rented at the entrance of the national park in which the museum is located.
 All of the bicycles provided have a child seat, so it could be a great family activity, as well.
 Oh, yes, and they are free of charge!

 How the Kröller-Müller Museum was created

-Kröller-Müller Museum is quite interesting because it was originally founded as a private collection, created by a really fascinating woman, Helene Kröller-Müller (1869 – 1939).
-She was one of the most important art patrons and collectors in Europe at the beginning of the 20th Century.
-Being from a wealthy family, she decided to invest her money into art.
-She has created an art collection she could display at the museum and, in the end, donate to Dutch people.
+Kröller-Müller Museum is quite interesting because it was initially founded as a private collection, created by a really fascinating woman, Helene Kröller-Müller (1869 – 1939).
+She was one of the most important art patrons and collectors in Europe at the beginning of the 20th century.
+Coming from a wealthy family, she decided to invest her money into art.
+Helene has created an art collection she could display at the museum and, in the end, donate to Dutch people.

-While on a trip at the Hoge Veluwe National Park she decided it would be an ideal location for her museum.
+While on a trip at the Hoge Veluwe National Park, she finds it to be an ideal location for her museum.
 The idea of displaying art in a peaceful nature is something that works so well still today.
 Construction of the building was finished, and the museum opened its doors in 1938.